Akash-HelloWorld3/Academic-Resume/content/authors/admin/_index.md

     url: https://www.csgi.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My Area of interests include distributed systems, cloud computing, backend development and problem solving.
+bio: My area of interests include distributed systems, cloud computing, backend development and problem solving.

 # Interests to show in About widget
 interests: